TF-M Crypto Service design

 Introduction

-The TF-M Crypto service provides an implementation of the PSA Crypto API in a PSA RoT secure partition in TF-M. It is based on Mbed Crypto, which is a reference implementation of the PSA Crypto API.
-For more details on the PSA Crypto API or the Mbed Crypto implementation, please refer directly to the mbed-crypto GitHub repository 1 .
+The TF-M Crypto service provides an implementation of the PSA Certified Crypto APIs in a PSA RoT secure partition in TF-M. It is based on the Mbed TLS project, which provides a reference implementation of the PSA Crypto APIs as a C software library.
+For more details on the PSA Crypto APIs refer to 1, while for the Mbed TLS reference software refer to 2 and 3

-The service can be used by other services running in the SPE, or by applications running in the NSPE, to provide cryptographic functionalities.
+The service can be requested by other services running in the SPE, or by applications running in the NSPE, and its aim is to provide cryptographic primitives in a secure and efficient way, either via software or by routing the calls to any underlying crypto hardware accelerator or secure element that the platform might provide.

 Components

-The TF-M Crypto service is implemented by a number of different software components, which are listed below:
+The TF-M Crypto service is implemented by a number of different firmware components residing in the Crypto partition, which are listed below:

 Table 44: Components table